strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest-api.md

 ### Relations population

 By default, relations are not populated when fetching entities.

 Queries can accept a `populate` parameter to explicitly define which fields to populate, with the following syntax:

 `GET /api/:pluralApiId?populate=field1,field2`
 <!-- ? should I add these syntaxes and are they correct: `GET /api/:pluralApiId?populate[]=field1,field2` and `GET /api/pluralApiId?populate[0]=field1&populate[1]=field2` -->

-#### Examples
+#### Example

 <!-- TODO: add an example response and convert this to an api-call component -->
-::: request Example request: Get books and populate relations with the author's address `GET /api/books?populate=author.address`
+::: request Example request: Get books and populate relations with the author's name and address `GET /api/books?populate=author.name,author.address`
 :::

 ### Publication State